Robert Southey: Romance Interrupted

-Early on they collaborated in a number of projects including a play ‘The Fall of Robespierre’ and a scheme to create a utopia in America, an ideal community known as the Pantisocracy where man would be tied to the land and no one would labour for anyone other than themselves; where all would be shared in common, and man would have the time to reproduce the generations of beautiful people of whom he was already one.
+Early on they collaborated on a number of projects, including a play ‘The Fall of Robespierre’ and a scheme to create a utopia in America, an ideal community known as the Pantisocracy where man would be tied to the land and no one would labour for anyone other than themselves; where all would be shared in common, and man would have the time to reproduce the generations of beautiful people of whom he was already one.
 Both men soon disavowed such foolishness.
 In Southey’s case idealism would only ever be a temporary setback.

 Like so many others the worst excesses of the ‘Terror’ and the rise of Napoleon Bonaparte saw Southey turn away from radical politics but unlike his friends, Coleridge who was conservative by inclination and Wordsworth who had long been a servant of the crown, he would not be forgiven.

-The economic distress caused by the end of the Napoleonic Wars and the spread of urban and in particular rural unrest saw a crackdown on dissent.
+The economic distress caused by the end of the Napoleonic Wars and the spread of urban and in particular rural unrest, saw a crackdown on dissent.
 The Six Acts restricting freedom of association and anti-trade union laws were introduced along with the suspension of Habeas Corpus while troops were regularly used to maintain order.
-Punishments for those who participated in any disorder were also harsh, ringleaders were often hanged and many others sentenced to transportation and a life of indentured labour.
+Punishments for those who participated in any disorder were also harsh, ringleaders were often hanged, and many others sentenced to transportation and a life of indentured labour.
 Robert Southey supported it all and was vocal in doing so; and it was his unequivocal support for Lord Liverpool’s repressive administration that would see him condemned by former friends and admirers.
 And he would heap heresy upon heresy.
 He blamed the Peterloo Massacre on the protestors who he described as a revolutionary rabble.
 Writing in the Quarterly Review he accused radicals such as William Hone, Thomas Wooler, and William Cobbett of libel and sedition demanding they be arrested and sentenced to terms of penal servitude.
 He opposed Catholic Emancipation and described any move towards parliamentary reform as “The Railroad to ruin with the Devil for a driver.”
-Yet he remained a critic of the new industrialisation scarring the landscape, opposed the evolving factory system, despaired at the living conditions of the poor, called for public works to ease unemployment, supported the reforms proposed by the utopian socialist Robert Owen and campaigned for a form of universal education.
+Yet he remained a critic of the new industrialisation scarring landscape, opposed the evolving factory system, despaired at the living conditions of the poor, called for public works to ease unemployment, supported the reforms proposed by the utopian socialist Robert Owen and campaigned for a form of universal education.
 Not that any of this mattered to his critics and there were many who believed he had abandoned the individual in defence of his rights to embrace the violence of the State as the engine of their suppression.